 Talking to machines since the 1980s

 Programming computers is one of my passions and has been for most of my life.
-It all began thirty years ago when I sat at my mom’s kitchen table keying in machine language instructions for an eight-bit Motorola microprocessor to make it flash LEDs.
-I quickly graduated from looking up hex opcodes to writing the CPU instructions in assembly language, letting an actual computer turn them into machine language.
+It all began more than thirty years ago when I sat at my mom’s kitchen table keying in machine language instructions for an eight-bit Motorola microprocessor to make it turn LEDs on and off.
+I quickly graduated from looking up hex opcodes to writing the CPU instructions in assembly language, letting an actual computer turn them into machine language.1

-Software development has come a long ways since then, and now I do everything with object-oriented Python.
-This site runs on a custom server based on Twisted, serving HTML that is generated from modified Markdown format with a package I wrote for Tellectual Press to publish books.
-That package is private, but I’ve contributed a couple of others to the Python Package Index that you are free to copy, use, and modify under the Apache License:
+Software development has come a long ways since then, and now I do everything with object-oriented programming, Python and a little bit of C++.
+That includes this website, which runs on my own custom server based on the open-source Twisted asynchronous processing framework.
+It serves simple, fast static HTML that is generated from modified Markdown format with a package flexbooker I wrote for Tellectual Press to publish books.
+That package is proprietary, but I’ve contributed a few others to the Python Package Index that you are free to copy, use, and modify under the Apache License:

 AsynQueue provides asynchronous task queueing based on the Twisted framework, with task prioritization and a powerful worker interface.
 Worker implementations are included for running tasks asynchronously in the main thread, in separate threads, and in separate Python interpreters (multiprocessing).

 sAsync builds on AsynQueue and the excellent SQLAlchemy package to provide SQL database in an asynchronous fashion.
 Everything revolves around an AccessBroker that conveniently manages database access, table setup, and transactions.
 It also offers persistent item-value stores, arrays, and dictionaries.